cmotc/vaLAIR/LUA.md

 Current Limitations
 -------------------

-The programming interface will be as complete as required when it's possible to get a single particle's tags from Lua indiscriminate of the cursor's current position.

 Because the map generator currently works from left to right, then from top to bottom, and because by definition all the information that the map can recieve